NAME

 DESCRIPTION

-To create a signature rpm needs to verify the package's checksum.
-As a result packages with a MD5/SHA1 checksums cannot be signed in FIPS mode.
+To create a signature rpmsign needs to verify the package's checksum.
+As a result V4 packages with MD5/SHA1 checksums cannot be signed in FIPS mode.

-Delete all signatures from each package PACKAGE_FILE given.
+Delete all OpenPGP signatures from each package PACKAGE_FILE given.

 Delete all IMA and fsverity file signatures from each package PACKAGE_FILE given.